EffGen: Enabling Small Language Models as Capable Autonomous Agents: Intelligent Task Decomposition System

 \section{Intelligent Task Decomposition System}

 The task decomposition system transforms complex queries into structured subtasks with dependency graphs, supporting multi-agent execution.
-This builds on plan-and-solve prompting \citep{wang2023plan} and reasoning as planning \citep{hao2023reasoning} paradigms.
-Unlike naive decomposition approaches that split tasks arbitrarily, \effgen employs strategy-specific LLM-guided analysis with optimized prompts refined over 500+ iterations across model sizes 1.5B to 32B parameters.
-Figure~\ref{fig:task_decomposition_flow} shows the complete architecture: the system uses hierarchical decision-making to select among four strategies (parallel, sequential, hierarchical, hybrid) based on complexity score and dependency analysis, with LLM-guided component identification achieving 94\% coverage and 88\% success rate.
-This section provides complete decomposition algorithms, prompt templates, empirical validation, and implementation details.
+This builds on plan-and-solve prompting \citep{wang2023plan} and reasoning as planning \citep{hao2023reasoning} paradigms. \effgen uses strategy-specific LLM-guided analysis for parallel, sequential, and hybrid task structures, with hierarchical routing currently reusing the hybrid decomposition prompt.
+Figure~\ref{fig:task_decomposition_flow} shows the decomposition path from complexity scoring through strategy selection, subtask generation, and result synthesis.
+This section provides decomposition algorithms, prompt templates, empirical validation, and implementation details.